Paramodular Abelian Varieties of Odd Conductor: Abelian surfaces of odd conductor

-Table \ref{EX} gives one member of each isogeny class of known paramodular abelian {\em surfaces} of odd conductors below 1000, found by purely {\em ad hoc} methods.
-Most are semistable, except for those noted ``notSS".
-When a polynomial $F(x)$ is given, the surface is the Jacobian of the curve $y^2=F(x).$
+Table \ref{EX} gives one member of each isogeny class of paramodular abelian {\em surfaces} of odd conductors below 1000 known to us and found by purely {\em ad hoc} methods.
+The ``INFO" column uses Notation \ref{key}.
+In general, our methods rule out all other possibilities for $\gS_\gl^{\rm all}(A)$.
+Most examples are semistable, except for those labeled ``notSS."
+If a polynomial $f(x)$ is given, then the surface is the Jacobian of the curve $y^2=f(x).$ Analogous tables for even conductors will appear in \cite{PoYu2}.